 - It was a non-violent offense.
 For instance, if you are facing aggravated assault charges, you will not be eligible for ARD, even if it’s your first offense.

-- If there was a passenger under the age of 14 in your vehicle at the time of the crime, you would not be eligible for ARD.
+Please note that if there was a passenger under the age of 14 in your vehicle at the time of the crime, you would not be eligible for ARD.

 The ARD Program Process

 It’s essential to note that you should speak with a skilled criminal defense attorney immediately following an arrest.
-Only an attorney with experience in helping people get into the program can successfully assist you through the process and let you know what to expect.
+Only an attorney with experience in helping people get into the ARD program can successfully assist you through the process and let you know what to expect.

 It is up to the district attorney (DA) to decide whether you are eligible for the ARD program.
 Before or at your arraignment, your lawyer will make an application to the DA for entry into the program.
 As part of the application process, you will be waiving your right to a quick trial.